Nigel Calder: Career

 Between 1956 and 1966, Calder wrote for the magazine New Scientist, serving as editor from 1962 until 1966.
 After that, he worked as an independent author and TV screenwriter.
 He conceived and scripted thirteen major documentaries and series concerning popular science subjects broadcast by the BBC and Channel 4 (London), with accompanying books.
 For his television work he received the Kalinga Prize for the Popularization of Science during 1972.
 During 2004, his book Magic Universe was shortlisted for The Aventis Prizes for Science Books.

 Calder said that climate change science has been invaded by sophistry about man-made global warming.
 As late as 1980, he was still predicting that by 2030 "the much-advertised heating of the earth by the man-made carbon-dioxide 'greenhouse' [will fail] to occur; instead, there [will be] renewed concern about cooling and an impending ice age".

 Calder participated in making the film The Great Global Warming Swindle.
 He also co-authored The Chilling Stars.
 Regarding global warming, Calder stated: "Governments are trying to achieve unanimity by stifling any scientist who disagrees.
 Einstein could not have got funding under the present system."

-Scientists have generally not found the published work of Calder et al. in The Chilling Stars persuasive.
+The claims made in The Chilling Stars have been rejected by a number of scientific studies.
 For example, Lockwood et al. find that "The cloud-cosmic ray suggestion increasingly fails to match observations".
 A joint Spanish/Japanese collaboration of solar ray/astrophysics experts found that the change in global cloud cover is closely correlated with El Niño–Southern Oscillation and uncorrelated with solar rays.